zetaalphavector/RAGElo/README.md

 The document has a date of {document_date}.
 Today is {today_date}.

-WRITE YOUR ANSWER ON A SINGLE LINE AS A JSON OBJECT WITH THE FOLLOWING KEYS:
-- "relevance": 0 if the document is irrelevant, 1 if it is relevant.
-- "recency": 0 if the document is outdated, 1 if it is recent.
-- "truthfulness": 0 if the document is false, 1 if it is true.
-- "reasoning": A short explanation of why you think the document is relevant or irrelevant.
 """
+response_schema = {
+    "relevance": "An integer, either 0 or 1.
+0 if the document is irrelevant, 1 if it is relevant.", "recency": "An integer, either 0 or 1.
+0 if the document is outdated, 1 if it is recent.", "truthfulness": "An integer, either 0 or 1.
+0 if the document is false, 1 if it is true.", "reasoning": "A short explanation of why you think the document is relevant or irrelevant.", }
+response_format = "json"

 evaluator = get_retrieval_evaluator(
     "custom_prompt", # name of the retrieval evaluator